 Even someone who has tripled his yearly income to $75k in the same amount of time.

 If you think that you could get employed for $150/hour which incidentally is $1200 a day then go for it but the course founders are just trying to pull the wool over your eyes.

-Those rates are for someone with 5-10 years experience, not someone coming off a 7-week course.
+Those rates are for someone with 5-10 years of experience, not someone coming off an 8-week course.

 This is a crash course and therefore would appeal to software developers coming with a considerable amount of experience because they would be able to adapt a lot quicker.

 There are around 26 hours of training videos which are split into 165 lessons.
 So really what you are getting is just over 1 day of training!

 Here’s a summary of what you can expect.